 Green-colored lenses filter some blue light, which helps reduce glare and tends to heighten contrast while maintaining the balance between other colors.
 This results in increased clarity, useful on the golf course.

-Most golf sunglasses are available with prescription sunglasses lenses—including progressive lenses.
+Yes!
+Most golf sunglasses are available with prescription sunglasses lenses, including progressive lenses, which allow you to combine multiple prescriptions into one lens.
 The best prescription sunglasses for golfing combine the glare-blocking, lightweight, athletic performance of golf sunglasses with your own prescription, allowing for crystal clear vision from tee to green.
 If you prefer photochromic (aka Transitions®) lenses that darken in bright light, we can add those to your frames.
-If you’re not a fan of Transitions, you can carry a pair of prescription golf sunglasses and a dedicated pair of prescription glasses for cloudy days.
+If you’re not a fan of Transitions, you can carry a pair of prescription golf sunglasses and a dedicated pair of prescription glasses for cloudy days, or a pair of tailored clip-on sunglasses.

 No matter what tint, prescription, or shape you choose, and whether you need prescription lenses or not, opt for lenses that meet or exceed ANSI standards for impact resistance.